wpchomak/mobieus/README.md

 # mobieus
-My Repo of Mistakes &amp; Successes.
-This compilation features a variety of PowerShell scripts designed to simplify and streamline Azure operations.
-There's no specific theme to the scripts I've created; they're just tools that have made my work more efficient.
-Hopefully, they'll do the same for you.
-Happy coding!
+This compilation includes a range of PowerShell scripts crafted to enhance the efficiency of Azure operations.
+These scripts cover a diverse set of functions without a specific theme, all aimed at simplifying your work.
+I hope they prove to be valuable tools in your endeavors.
+Enjoy coding!